John Salmon Ford: American Civil War

 In 1861, Ford served as a member of the Secession Convention and initiated a trade agreement between Mexico and the Confederate States of America.
-As a Confederate State Army colonel, Ford commanded the Rio Grande Military District.
+As a Confederate States Army colonel, Ford commanded the Rio Grande Military District.
 In early April 1861, Ford commanded troops who defended Zapata County from invaders from Mexico who did not want Texas in the Confederacy in the Second Cortina War.
 They had entered Zapata County from Mexico and hanged the county judge.
 Several invaders were killed, marking the first deaths in defense of the Confederacy, about two weeks before the bloodless Battle of Fort Sumter.
 Between 1862 and 1865, Ford ran the Bureau of Conscription of the State, and engaged in border operations protecting Confederate-Mexican trade.
 After raising 1,300 troops, "The Cavalry of the West", Ford recaptured Fort Brown on July 30, 1864.
 His forces attacked U.S. soldiers a few miles above Palmito Ranch on September 9, 1864, forcing them to retreat to Brazos Island on September 12, 1864.
 In May 1865, Ford led Confederate forces in the Battle of Palmito Ranch, by some criteria the last battle of the American Civil War.

 "Some of the Sixty-Second Colored Regiment were also taken.
 They had been led to believe that if captured they would either be shot or returned to slavery.
 They were agreeably surprised when they were paroled and permitted to depart with the white prisoners.
 Several of the prisoners were from Austin and vicinity.
 They were assured they would be treated as prisoners of war.
 There was no disposition to visit upon them a mean spirit of revenge."-Colonel John Salmon Ford, May 1865.

 When Ford surrendered his command following the battle at Palmito Ranch, he urged his men to honor their paroles.
-He insisted that "the negro had a right to vote."
+He insisted that "the negro had a right to vote".

 Post Civil War

 Ford acted as a guide for the U.S. military operating against "cow-thieves and other disturbers of peace and quietude" and was a correspondent for the Galveston News.
 Later, he was assistant editor for the Brownsville Ranchero and wrote for the Brownsville Courier before establishing and publishing the Brownsville Sentinel.
+He died in San Antonio, on November 3, 1897, aged 82.